aaronryank/Forked/README.md

 # Fork

     : fork the program
+    ; IP-fork the program
+    # random-fork the program

 The fork is the only conditional.
 It may be entered from any direction, and changes the direction of the IP according to the value on the top of the stack.